Where are the workshops held?

+Where are the workshops held?

 Can AFS assist me to adopt a relative from overseas?

 No, AFS does not assist with overseas adoptions for relatives.
-The Ministry for Vulnerable Children (Oranga Tamariki) is the NZ government agency that can help with this.
-You should contact your local branch of Ministry for Vulnerable Children (Oranga Tamariki) directly.
+Oranga Tamariki – Ministry for Children is the NZ government agency that can help with this.
+You should contact your local branch of Oranga Tamariki directly.

 Will I, or my child, ever be able to meet their natural mother or father?

 Depending on the circumstances of the birth family and information found, this is may be possible but it is never certain.
 Some countries have closed adoption processes.
 This may possibly change in the future.